sofi007/tigergraph_challenge/README.md

 ![Demo](./images/gif_demo.gif)

-The following figure shows the whole graph schema composed of the whole nodes and their links.
+The following figure shows the whole graph schema composed of the whole nodes and their links (https://ddmp.i.tgcloud.io).

 ![schama-global](./images/schama-global2.png)